Karamoja: Human development

 Human welfare, living conditions and quality of life of the people in Karamoja have declined considerably due to various factors such as environmental issues, insecurity, marginalization, illiteracy, poor health, and poor infrastructure.
-Moroto and Nakapiripirit have the lowest HDI of 0.183 and Kotido has 0.194 as compared to an average of 0.4491 for Uganda.
+Moroto and Nakapiripirit have the lowest Human Development Index (HDI) of 0.183 and Kotido has 0.194 as compared to an average of 0.4491 for Uganda.

 The districts of Karamoja have the highest Human Poverty Indices (HPI) with Nakapiripirit and Moroto Districts having 63.5 percent and Kotido has 53.8 percent, compared to the national average of 37.5 percent, Central region of 31.5 percent, Northern region 46.1 percent, Western region 39.0 percent, and Eastern region 37.1 percent.

 There are at least 5 regional hospitals in Karamoja, providing affordable health services to the area.
 The locations include Matany, Moroto, Amudat, Kotido, and Kaabong.

 Poverty is increasing and according to the Karimojong, the main factors responsible for poverty include persistent poor harvest as a result of dry spells and droughts, cattle rustling and insecurity, animal death, lack of water, poor farming practices, ill health and disability, high bride price for marriage, lack of skills and unemployment, limited sources of income, poor governance, and landlessness.

 The 1980 famine in Karamoja was, in terms of mortality rates, one of the worst in history.
 Twenty-one percent of the population died, including 60 percent of infants.

 Much of Karamoja remained heavily dependent on the largesse of the United Nations World Food Programme, as the region entered the second decade of the 21st century.

 In 2011, in the wake of the severe 2011 Eastern Africa drought, food shortages were again reported in the region as well as other areas in northern and eastern Uganda.
 Karamoja and the Bulambuli district, in particular, were among the worst hit areas, with an estimated 1.2 million Ugandans affected.
 The Ugandan government also indicated that as of September 2011, acute deficits in foodstuffs were expected in 35 of the country's districts.
 Droughts and dry spells affect farmers and the population, causing economic hardship for farmers and food shortages for the population and their livestock.
 Droughts can be accompanied by a heat wave, causing deaths and illness.